Tosinkuzzy/alx-higher_level_programming/stack_queues/readme.md

 p and q don’t have to be prime numbers
-You can work on the numbers of the file in the order of your choice You can work on the numbers of the file in the order of your choice
+You can work on the numbers of the file in the order of your choice You can work on the numbers of the file in the order of your choice You can work on the numbers of the file in the order of your choice